Summary of Significant Accounting Policies

 Research and Development Costs.
 Research and development costs are expensed as incurred.

 Strategic Development Agreements.
-Gross engineering, research and development expenses were partially offset by $12.4 million, $6.9 million and $18.8 million in external funding received under certain strategic development programs, primarily from government grants, in the fiscal years ended June 30, 2013, 2012 and 2011, respectively.
+Gross engineering, research and development expenses were partially offset by $8.2 million, $12.4 million and $6.9 million in external funding received under certain strategic development programs, primarily from government grants, in the fiscal years ended June 30, 2014, 2013 and 2012, respectively.

 Shipping and Handling Costs.
 Shipping and handling costs are included as a component of cost of sales.

 Accounting for Stock-Based Compensation Plans.
+The Company accounts for stock-based awards granted to employees for services based on the fair value of those awards.
 The fair value of stock-based awards is measured at the grant date and is recognized as expense over the employee’s requisite service period.
-The fair value is determined using a Black-Scholes valuation model for stock options and for purchase rights under the Company’s Employee Stock Purchase Plan and using the closing price of the Company’s common stock on the grant date for restricted stock units, adjusted to exclude the present value of dividends which are not accrued on the restricted stock units.
-The Company has elected to not include the indirect tax effects of stock-based compensation deductions when calculating the windfall benefits and recognizes the full effect of these deductions in the income statement in the period in which the taxable event occurs.
+The fair value is determined using a Black-Scholes valuation model for stock options and for purchase rights under the Employee Stock Purchase Plan.
+The Black-Scholes option-pricing model requires the input of assumptions, including the option’s expected term and the expected price volatility of the underlying stock.
+The expected stock price volatility assumption is based on the market-based historical implied volatility from traded options of the Company's common stock.
+The fair value for restricted stock units granted without “dividend equivalent” rights is determined using the closing price of the Company's common stock on the grant date, adjusted to exclude the present value of dividends which are not accrued on the restricted stock units.
+The fair value for restricted stock units granted with “dividend equivalent” rights is determined using the closing price of the Company's common stock on the grant date.
+The award holder is not entitled to received payments under dividend equivalent rights unless the associated restricted stock unit award vests (i.e., the award holder is entitled to receive credits, payable in cash or shares of the Company's common stock, equal to the cash dividends that would have been received on the shares of common stock underlying the restricted stock units had the shares been issued and outstanding on the dividend record date, but such dividend equivalents are only paid subject to the recipient satisfying the vesting requirements of the underlying award).
+The Company has elected not to include the indirect tax effects of stock-based compensation deductions when calculating the windfall benefits and therefore recognizes the full effect of these deductions in the income statement in the period in which the taxable event occurs.

 Accounting for Cash-Based Long-Term Incentive Compensation.
 Cash-based long-term incentive (“Cash LTI”) awards issued to employees under the Company's Cash LTI program vest in four equal installments, with 25% of the aggregate amount of the Cash LTI award vesting on each yearly anniversary of the grant date over a four-year period.
 In order to receive payments under a Cash LTI award, participants must remain employed by the Company as of the applicable award vesting date.
 Compensation expense related to the Cash LTI awards is recognized over the vesting term, which is adjusted for the impact of estimated forfeitures.

 Income Taxes.
-KLA-Tencor accounts for income taxes in accordance with the authoritative guidance, which requires that deferred tax assets and liabilities be recognized using enacted tax rates for the effect of temporary differences between the book and tax bases of recorded assets and liabilities.
+The Company accounts for income taxes in accordance with the authoritative guidance, which requires that deferred tax assets and liabilities be recognized using enacted tax rates for the effect of temporary differences between the book and tax bases of recorded assets and liabilities.
 The guidance also requires that deferred tax assets be reduced by a valuation allowance if it is more likely than not that a portion of the deferred tax asset will not be realized.
 The Company has determined that a valuation allowance is necessary against a portion of the deferred tax assets, but it anticipates that its future taxable income will be sufficient to recover the remainder of its deferred tax assets.
-However, should there be a change in the Company’s ability to recover its deferred tax assets, the Company could be required to record an additional valuation allowance against its deferred tax assets.
+However, should there be a change in the Company’s ability to recover its deferred tax assets that are not subject to a valuation allowance, the Company could be required to record an additional valuation allowance against such deferred tax assets.
 This would result in an increase to the Company’s tax provision in the period in which the Company determines that the recovery is not probable.

 The Company applies a two-step approach, based on authoritative guidance, to recognizing and measuring uncertain tax positions.
 The first step is to evaluate the tax position for recognition by determining if the weight of available evidence indicates that it is more likely than not that the position will be sustained in audit, including resolution of related appeals or litigation processes, if any.
 The second step is to measure the tax benefit as the largest amount that is more than 50% likely of being realized upon ultimate settlement.
 The Company reevaluates these uncertain tax positions on a quarterly basis.
 This evaluation is based on factors including, but not limited to, changes in facts or circumstances, changes in tax law, effectively settled issues under audit and new audit activity.
 Any change in these factors could result in the recognition of a tax benefit or an additional charge to the tax provision.